TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-05-18-the-future-of-pehapkari-meetups-and-trainings-you.md

 - last 3 years I work on [Rector](https://github.com/rectorphp/rector) - PHP community likes and uses it more and more (recently [Drupal officially announced](https://www.drupal.org/blog/accelerating-drupal-9-module-and-theme-readiness-with-automated-patches) - it a upgrade tool for 8 → 9) - it takes almost part-time to maintain project on GitHub
 - contributing to open-source and writing posts takes more time to make it beneficial to world PHP community
 - I travel abroad to conferences and meetups, that bites off another piece of time and energy cake
-- also, my main domain language switched from English to Czech (as you can see :-))
+- also, my main language switched from Czech to English

 Saying that, I don't have as much time and energy to keep community running, as it needs.
 I won't be organizing more meetups or trainings, except those pre-contracted.

-## Do you want Meetups and Trainings to Continue?
+## Do you want Meetups and Training to Continue?

 **I do, that's why I'm writing this post.**